robinweser/fela/docs/GettingStarted.md

 To be completed soon.

 ## 7. Rendering Selectors
-We now know how to use Selectors, Keyframes, Fonts and all the CSS features with Fela, but to use them within a real application we still need to render them somehow to produce and attach valid CSS output.<br>
+We now know how to use selectors, Keyframes, Fonts and all the CSS features with Fela, but to use them within a real application we still need to render them somehow to produce and attach valid CSS output.<br>
 > Note: Before using any Renderer you should first understand how the rendering process works in general.
 If you're not already familiar with the mechansism please check out [Rendering Mechanism](RenderingMechanism.md) for a detailed explanation.

 ### 7.1.
 DOM Renderer